cdl-geneseo/geneseo-dictionary/S/Shaq-diesel.md

 # Shaq diesel

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Shaq diesel

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 (adj.) \shk dee-zl: extremely muscular. &quot;He benches 360 pounds and he ripped his XXXL shirt the other day!
 He's Shaq diesel.&quot; Probably non-specific to Geneseo.
 A similar definition can be found on Urban Dictionary [http://www.urbandictionary.com/define.php?term=shaq+diesel] The Source: Dictionary of Geneseo English 2001.
 Obsolete in 2006(Dilluvio)